 Board chairs seek passionate board members

 Being a board member is not just about attending meetings and making decisions; it’s about making a difference.
 Your commitment to the organization ensures its long-term success.
 Being an effective board member requires more than knowledge and experience.
-It involves meeting preparation, strategic thinking, asking questions, effective collaboration with fellow directors and going the extra mile.
-Passion for the role, the organization and the cause fuels this commitment, which is why Board Chairs seek passionate board members.
+It involves meeting preparation, strategic thinking, asking questions, effective collaboration with fellow directors, and going the extra mile.
+Passion for the role, the organization, and the cause fuels this commitment, which is why Board Chairs seek passionate board members.

-Many believe that knowledge and experience in governance, law or finance suggest strong potential for a prospective board member.
+Many believe that knowledge and experience in governance, law, or finance suggest strong potential for a prospective board member.
 It also makes sense to appoint a board member who is an industry expert who can provide valuable insights and access to strategic business connections.

-Why chairs seek passionate board members
+Why do chairs seek passionate board members?

 Because boards must work as a team